This FAQ aims to answer common questions relating to ISAs.

 Despite going live in 2016 the uptake was low, both with providers and investors.
 Another article from Which explains how they work and who offers them

-Importantly, capital is fully at risk in these schemes, and there is currently no FSCS (financial services compensation scheme) protection, although there is some debate over how this will work inside an ISA.
+Importantly, capital is fully at risk in these schemes, and there is currently no FSCS (financial services compensation scheme) protection.

 JISA (Junior ISA)